(PLEASE NOTE THAT FISHERS PARKS & RECREATION HAS DECIDED THAT SAXONY BEACH WILL BE CLOSED FOR SUMMER 2023)

 What to expect at Saxony Beach and Lake

 When we arrived on a Monday morning at 11 a.m., there wasn’t anyone else around, except the lifeguards and staff.
-We parked our car and carried our beach things down a ramp and stopped at the lake office, a small building with a window for guests to check in.
-Adults will sign a liability release and pay admission (Fishers residents are free).
+We parked our car and carried our beach things down a ramp and stopped at the lake office, a small building with a window for guests to check-in.
+Adults will sign a liability release and pay admission (city of Fishers residents are free).
 I selected the best spot on the beach, near the lifeguard and just far enough away from the entrance that we wouldn’t be in the way when other people arrived.
-We spread out our towels, popped our umbrella, set up our chairs and then hit the water!
+We spread out our towels, popped our umbrellas, set up our chairs, and then hit the water!

 What to Bring to Saxony Beach

 There’s really no shelter from the heat and direct sun, so bring a beach umbrella or tent if you can.
 You won’t find seating, so bring along beach chairs or blankets and towels to sit on.
 The Kona Ice truck was out on the street around noon and I’ve heard that occasionally there’s a food truck that visits, but other than that, you’ll need to bring your own food if you plan on getting hungry.
 We packed sandwiches, chips, cheese sticks, oranges, granola bars, and water.

 Don’t forget your swimsuit and towels, sunblock, sunglasses, and other sun protection.
 My kids like to wear their water shoes, but they aren’t necessary, the sand is nice and it’s not rocky at all.
 We bring along sand castle toys and lots of buckets — this is what my kids spent most of their time playing with.
 Rafts and other floats are welcome, but if the wind carries them beyond the swimming area, you’ll have to wait until they end up on the opposite side of the lake and then walk around to retrieve them.